Skip to main content

 • Obstetrics and Gynecology

-Do you experience irregular vaginal bleeding and figure it is just something you have to live with?
-It is not.
-For some, vaginal bleeding is minor and tolerable; for others, it is annoying and even debilitating.
+For some people, vaginal bleeding is minor and tolerable.
+For others, it's bothersome and even debilitating.
 Irregular vaginal bleeding can be an indication of a medical problem.
-Although some women may choose to just live with it, there are many options to treat irregular vaginal bleeding and improve your quality of life.
+Although some women may choose to live with it, many options are available to treat irregular vaginal bleeding and improve your quality of life.

 There are a variety of causes that can lead to irregular bleeding.
 It can be caused by an issue with your reproductive system, other medical problems or certain medications.
 It also can be a sign of an underlying medical issue.